Situated on the great plain of Emilia, Ferrara stands a few kilometres south of the Po River, and about 50km from the

 The Palio di San Giorgio (the oldest in the world) on the last Saturday of May: more than a thousand participants in Renaissance costumes parade to Piazza Ariostea, where they compete in various games between eight contrade - teams representing parts of the city.
 Ferrara Buskers Festival in the last week of August is a rendezvous for street artists who fill the streets with music and colour.

-Most of all it's worth visiting the network of Estense Delizie (country retreats), scattered all round their former territory.
+Most of all it's worth visiting the network of Estense Delizie (country retreats), scattered all around their former territory.

 For those who love the sea, there are the Comacchio Lidi, seven beach towns that boast wide beaches and a huge choice of entertainment.

 A paradise for naturalists, biologists, scientists and birdwatchers, the Po Delta Park, one of the most important wetland areas in Europe, a vast green area surrounded by ancient woodland, pinewoods and reserves, studded with architectural gems inherited from the golden age of the Este family.